Tokamak: Atoms for Peace and the doldrums

 As part of the second Atoms for Peace meeting in Geneva in September 1958, the Soviet delegation released many papers covering their fusion research.
 Among them was a set of initial results on their toroidal machines, which at that point had shown nothing of note.

 The "star" of the show was a large model of Spitzer's stellarator, which immediately caught the attention of the Soviets.
 In contrast to their designs, the stellarator produced the required twisted paths in the plasma without driving a current through it, using a series of external coils (producing internal magnetic fields) that could operate in the steady state rather than the pulses of the induction system that produced the axial current.
 Kurchatov began asking Yavlinskii to change their T-3 design to a stellarator, but they convinced him that the current provided a useful second role in heating, something the stellarator lacked.

 At the time of the show, the stellarator had suffered a long string of minor problems that were just being solved.
 Solving these revealed that the diffusion rate of the plasma was much faster than theory predicted.
 Similar problems were seen in all the contemporary designs, for one reason or another.
-The stellarator, various pinch concepts and the magnetic mirror machines in both the US and USSR all demonstrated problems that limited their confinement times.
+The stellarator, various pinch concepts, and the magnetic mirror machines in both the US and USSR all demonstrated problems that limited their confinement times.

 From the first studies of controlled fusion, there was a problem lurking in the background.
 During the Manhattan Project, David Bohm had been part of the team working on isotopic separation of uranium.
-In the post-war era he continued working with plasmas in magnetic fields.
+In the post-war era, he continued working with plasmas in magnetic fields.
 Using basic theory, one would expect the plasma to diffuse across the lines of force at a rate inversely proportional to the square of the strength of the field, meaning that small increases in force would greatly improve confinement.
 But based on their experiments, Bohm developed an empirical formula, now known as Bohm diffusion, that suggested the rate was linear with the magnetic force, not its square.

-If Bohm's formula was correct, there was no hope one could build a fusion reactor based on magnetic confinement.
+If Bohm's formula was correct, then there was no hope one could build a fusion reactor based on magnetic confinement.
 To confine the plasma at the temperatures needed for fusion, the magnetic field would have to be orders of magnitude greater than any known magnet.
 Spitzer ascribed the difference between the Bohm and classical diffusion rates to turbulence in the plasma, and believed the steady fields of the stellarator would not suffer from this problem.
 Various experiments at that time suggested the Bohm rate did not apply, and that the classical formula was correct.
 But by the early 1960s, with all of the various designs leaking plasma at a prodigious rate, Spitzer himself concluded that the Bohm scaling was an inherent quality of plasmas, and that magnetic confinement would not work.
 The entire field descended into what became known as "the doldrums", a period of intense pessimism.